maxhumber/maxhumber.com/_posts/2017-02-05-starry-night.md

 ![center]({{ site.url }}/assets/img/starry_3.png)

-Now I can see that the behaviour of this model makes some sense (small data, and big upsets).
+The behaviour of this model suddenly makes some sense (small data, and big upsets).

 There's nothing really new about this type of plot.
-It's just a bunch of `tile`, `contour` and `point` layers and the viridis colourmap but I've been calling it the Starry Night Plot because it kind of looks like the painting.
+It's just a bunch of `tile`, `contour` and `point` layers and the viridis colourmap but I've been calling it the "Starry Night Plot" because it kind of looks like the painting.
 And I wanted to write about it because it has been super helpful in diagnosing and explaining model behaviour to other people.

 I guess I hope you might be able to use it.

 ~

 P.S.
-I also tried building models on point differntials for the exact matchups and conditioning the points for/against on Strength of Schedule... but then I just realized that I was p-hacking...
+I also tried building models on point differentials for the exact matchups and conditioning the points for/against on Strength of Schedule... but then I realized that I was p-hacking...

 P.S.S.
 Go Falcons.